How to apply for a Patent for the UK

 Applications to the IPO

 Those who seek patent protection for the UK alone or the UK and a small number of other countries tend to apply to the IPO.
-The procedure, which is relatively fast, straightforward and inexpensive, is set out in the guidance, Patents Step by Step. which was published y the IPO on 5 Feb 2015.
+The procedure, which is relatively fast, straightforward and inexpensive, is set out in the guidance, Apply for a Patent.
 If you have any queries you can call me on 020 7404 5252 and I will explain it to you.
-If you live in the Noth of England or near London I can fit you into a free 30-minute slot at one of my pro bono clinics at Barnsley Business Village, Sheffield Central Library or 4-5 Gray's Inn.
+If you live in the North of England, North Wakes or near London I can fit you into a free 30-minute slot at one of my pro bono clinics at Barnsley Business Village, the Menai Science Park or 4-5 Gray's Inn Square.
 If you call the above number, one of my colleagues will give you full details.
-You can also attend an IP clinic organized by the Chartered Institute of Patent Attorneys.
+You can also attend an IP clinic recommended by the Chartered Institute of Patent Attorneys.

 Instructing a Patent Attorney